Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Most first-time visitors make the mistake of flying into Los Angeles International Airport (LAX) when they are visiting Disneyland.
 John Wayne Airport in Santa Ana is much closer to the park and will save you money when you use a rideshare.

 John Wayne Airport is only 20 minutes from Downtown Disney as opposed to the 45-minute drive from LAX to Disneyland.
-This is the best flying option for visitors coming from out of state to start their Disney experience as soon as possible.
+This is the best flying option for visitors coming from out of state.

-Plan Your Disneyland Trip Around the Day of the Week
+Plan Your Disneyland Trip On A Week Day

 Some of the cheapest times to fly are during the week.
 This is also the cheapest time to visit Disneyland, as tickets tend to be lower during the week than on the weekend.

-Try to visit Disneyland during the week not only for cheap prices but also for fewer crowds.
+Try to visit Disneyland during the week for cheap prices and fewer crowds.
 Disneyland Park often reaches maximum capacity on the weekends, which can hinder your magical experience.

 Calculate How Many Rooms You Will Need

-If you are traveling with a large party, then you will likely need more than one hotel room.
+You will likely need more than one hotel room if you are traveling with a large party.
 Accommodation prices can add up quickly if you are paying for multiple rooms, so you may want to stay in an off-site hotel.

-Disneyland Hotels are expensive within the park’s boundaries and if your party requires multiple rooms, then this will certainly dent your wallet.
+Disneyland hotels are expensive within the park’s boundaries and if your party requires multiple rooms, then this will certainly put a dent in your wallet.
 I recommend staying at an off-site hotel if you are visiting the park with a large party to save on accommodation fees.

 Stay at a Hotel With Free Parking